FDio/csit/docs/report/dpdk_performance_tests/csit_release_notes.rst

 #.
 DPDK PERFORMANCE TESTS

-   - **Intel Xeon 2n-skx, 3n-skx and 2n-clx testbeds**: Testpmd and
+   - **Intel Xeon 2n-skx, 3n-skx testbeds**: Testpmd and L3fwd
-     L3fwd performance test data is not included in this report version.
-This is due to the lower performance and behaviour inconsistency of these systems following the upgrade of processor microcode packages (skx ucode 0x2000064, clx ucode 0x500002c) as part of updating Ubuntu 18.04 LTS kernel version.
+     performance test data is not included in this report version.
+     This is due to the lower performance and behaviour inconsistency of these systems following the upgrade of processor microcode packages (skx ucode 0x2000064) as part of updating Ubuntu 18.04 LTS kernel version.
 Tested VPP and DPDK applications (L3fwd) are affected.
-Skx and Clx test data will be added in subsequent maintenance report version(s) once the issue is resolved.
+Skx test data will be added in subsequent maintenance report version(s) once the issue is resolved.
 See :ref:`dpdk_known_issues`.

+   - **Intel Xeon 2n-clx testbeds**: DPDK performance test data is now included in this report, following the resolution of lower performance and behaviour inconsistency of these systems after the Linux kernel driven upgrade of processor microcode packages to 0x500002c.
+The resolution is to use latest SuperMicro BIOS 3.2 (for X11DPG-QT motherboards used) that upgrades processor microcode to 0x500002c, AND NOT kernel provided ucode package as it does put THE system into sub-optimal state.

 #.
 DPDK RELEASE VERSION CHANGE